Call Us

 Felony Classes in Arizona

 Felonies in Arizona are divided into classes from 1 to 6, with Class 1 being the most serious and Class 6 the least serious.
 Each felony class comes with a range of possible sentences, and the severity of the crime dictates which class applies.
 For example, Class 2 felonies might involve violent crimes, while Class 6 felonies could be less severe offenses like certain types of theft or property damage.
-When the Judge decides the amount of time that a Defendant must spend in prison (unless stipulated), they use the Arizona Felony Sentencing Guidelines
+When the Judge decides the amount of time that a Defendant must spend in prison (unless stipulated), they use the Arizona Felony Sentencing Guidelines.

 How to Read the Felony Sentencing Chart